It is the greatest economic question we face: how do we turn today’s stagnant growth rates into a solid and sustained economic expansion?

 Dr Dambisa Moyo, Author and Economist

-For the first in the series, respected author Dr Dambisa Moyo will speak on “Edge of Chaos: Why Democracy is Failing to Deliver Economic Growth – and How to Fix it.”
+For the first in the series, respected author Dr Dambisa Moyo spoke on ‘Edge of Chaos: Why Democracy is Failing to Deliver Economic Growth – and How to Fix it.’

-Dr. Moyo will discuss the new political and economic challenges facing the world, and the specific, radical solutions needed to resolve these issues and reignite global growth.
+Dr. Moyo discussed the new political and economic challenges facing the world, and the specific, radical solutions needed to resolve these issues and reignite global growth.

 Dr. Moyo is an economist and the author of four New York Times bestsellers including her most recent, Edge of Chaos: Why Democracy is Failing to Deliver Economic Growth.

-The evening will be chaired by Jeremy Warner, the assistant editor of The Daily Telegraph, and one of Britain’s leading business and economics commentators.
+The evening was chaired by Jeremy Warner, the assistant editor of The Daily Telegraph, and one of Britain’s leading business and economics commentators.

 Tuesday 19th November 2019:

-Speaking on Challenging the Consensus – How To Get the UK Growing at 3.5% Per Annum Like The Rest of The World, John will offer a quantitative and evidence-based strategy to overcome slow growth.
+Mills offered a quantitative and evidence-based strategy to overcome slow growth.
 John argues that we must raise our ambitions on growth, blaming our poor economic record on an economy that is too heavily weighted towards services.
-The best way around this, John argues, is to use market incentives to drive up investment in our industrial heartlands.
+The best way around this, Mills argues, is to use market incentives to drive up investment in our industrial heartlands.

 Please also make sure to check regularly for further updates on the series.